wp-plugins/snapshot-backup/readme.txt

 == Description ==

 Creates a Snapshot Backup of your entire website: that's your Database, current WP Core, all your Themes, Plugins and Uploads.
 The resulting single archive file is then uploaded to an FTP repository of your choice.

+You can use one FTP repository for snapshots from various sites and group them using File Prefixes and Subdirectories to tell your snapshots apart.

+If you don't have an FTP account you can download the file from your local server at the end of the backup.

 == Installation ==